Independence of $\ell$ for Frobenius conjugacy classes attached to abelian varieties: Integral models of Shimura varieties and canonical liftings

-\end{prop} \begin{proof}It suffices to consider the case of neat prime to $p$ level structure so that we may assume all objects are schemes.
+\end{prop} \begin{proof}It suffices to consider the case of neat prime-to-$p$ level structure so that we may assume all objects are schemes.
 The existence of the bottom row follows from the moduli interpretations of the integral models.
-The morphisms in the top row can be constructed using the same argument as \cite[Proposition 5.4]{Zhang} noting that all the models are constructed via $(\bfG_1,X_1)$.
+The morphism $j_1$ is constructed in Proposition \ref{prop: morphism SV iso completions} and $j_2$ is constructed in a similar way to Proposition \ref{prop: morphism integral models}.